keshengxuu/Chloride_concenTransition/README.md

 ## Chloride_concenTransition model

-Focal seizure model of Matlab format  was created by Jyun-you Liou et al., See referenceLiou J, Smith E H, Bateman L M, et al.
-A model for focal seizure onset, propagation, evolution, and progression[J]. elife, 2020, 9: e50927.
+The MATLAB implementation of model of chloride concentration in modulating seizure transitions was modified from the model developed by Jyun-you Liou et al. (Liou J, Smith EH, Bateman LM, et al., A model for focal seizure onset, propagation, evolution, and progression, eLife, 2020, 9:e50927).